 Credit hours in parenthesis indicate the required number of credit hours in each discipline.
 The courses listed are not all inclusive.

+Behavioral/Social Science (6.0 credit hours)

-IDS 110 Strategies and Success 3.0 PSY 101 Introduction to Psychology 3.0
+IDS 110 Strategies and Success 3.0

+PSY 101 Introduction to Psychology 3.0